 (6) All areas at an airport to which access is restricted shall bear signage indicating the type of restriction and penalty for non- compliance.

 (7) An airport operator shall keep, at the airport, a current scale map of the airport identifying security restricted areas, security barriers and security restricted area access points.

+(8) An airport operator shall carry out background checks on persons other than passengers granted unescorted access to Security Restricted Areas of the airport prior to granting access to Security Restricted Areas following the criteria prescribed in regulation 11(6).

 27. Airport fencing or boundary.